Tax savings for the self-employed

 It could even get to the point where you end up hiring someone to clean up your books, only to have them charge you more to straighten it all out.

 There are many tools you can use to create a fairly automated system for regular income and expense tracking.
-Digital bookkeeping software, like QuickBooks Online, pulls transactions from your bank and credit card accounts — all you have to do is double check the transactions and categorize them.
+Digital bookkeeping software pulls transactions from your bank and credit card accounts — all you have to do is double check the transactions and categorize them.

 Of course, hiring help is another great option — the fees you pay are worth it, especially if the tax professional’s expertise helps you save even more money on taxes.

 One of the perks about being in business is that you can deduct expenses you use towards running it.
 Though let’s be clear: you can’t deduct everything.
 If you claim something that’s not allowable in the eyes of the IRS, you could get into hot water.